columbia-it/django-jsonapi-training/docs/building.md

 9. Parametrize various credentials and options using environment variables
 10. Configure an optional external Microsoft SQLServer database

-You can just take a look at the latest version of `settings.py`.
+You can take a look at the latest version of `settings.py`.
 Following is the diff between the initial boilerplate code and our edits.

 ```diff